micredis/hibernetmvc/README.md

 # hibernetmvc
 A small and unassuming CRUD application (aka bookstore)

+The username & password to access db are 'root' (in both cases) and can be changed by editing src/main/resources/<b>db.properties</b>

 To populate the database you may want to run the script:
 <b>script.sql</b>